-All persons, except those under 1 year of age, must have a ticket for admission to the stadium.
-Ticket information for the 2015 Classic may be obtained by going online to www.attcottonbowl.com, or by calling 817-892-BOWL or toll-free at 888-792-BOWL.
+All persons must have a ticket for admission to the stadium, regardless of age.
+Ticket information for the 2016 Classic may be obtained by going online to www.cottonbowl.com, or by calling 817-892-BOWL or toll-free at 888-792-BOWL.
 Visa, Mastercard and American Express are accepted.

 ON THE WEB

-For the most current information about the AT&T Cotton Bowl, become a regular visitor to the Classic's Internet home page at www.attcottonbowl.com.
+For the most current information about the Goodyear Cotton Bowl, become a regular visitor to the Classic's Internet home page at www.cottonbowl.com.
 Capture the game's history, obtain ticket information and explore the many activities that revolve around the New Year's Classic.

 ART CONTEST ON DISPLAY

-Throughout the holiday season, AT&T Stadium will spotlight the artwork of the 19th annual AT&T Cotton Bowl Art Contest.
+Throughout the holiday season, AT&T Stadium will spotlight the artwork of the 20th annual Cotton Bowl Art Contest.
 Each year, elementary students in North Texas submit thousands of illustrations for the contest.
-Patrons may view the nine winners in the AT&T Cotton Bowl Classic Office located inside AT&T Stadium
+Patrons may view the nine winners in the Goodyear Cotton Bowl Classic Office located inside AT&T Stadium